Tech-Meet-Solutions/Bosch_EV_Simulation/README.md

 - Vikas Rathaur
 - Rachna Tripathi

-# The team secured a bronze medal in the specific problem statement and IIT Bombay won the 2nd prize overall!
+# The Team secured a Bronze Medal in the Bosch EV Simulation problem statement and the contingent from IIT Bombay bagged the 2nd prize overall!